An Iteratively Optimized Patch Label Inference Network for Automatic Pavement Distress Detection: Introduction

 Over decades, there are numerous impressive studies that address different pavement disease analysis issues from the perspective of computer vision.
-However, the existing pavement disease detection approaches mainly focus on detecting specific pavement diseases, mostly cracks or potholes~\cite{uav,cnnta,ddpdd,esdl}.
-Moreover, many so-called pavement disease detection works also ambiguously define the tasks.
-Most of them actually should be grouped into the pavement crack segmentation~\cite{shi2016,gaborfilter,zhang2016,fphbn,msif} and localization~\cite{mandal2018,wang2018,ale2018}, which are totally different to the real pavement disease detection.
-In this paper, the pavement disease detection task we concentrate on is relevant but also quite different from these tasks.
+However, the existing pavement distress detection approaches mainly focus on detecting specific pavement diseases, mostly cracks, raveling or potholes~\cite{uav,cnnta,ddpdd,esdl,aprs,siri,qsvm}.
+Moreover, many so-called pavement distress detection works also ambiguously define the tasks.
+Most of them actually should be grouped into the pavement crack segmentation~\cite{shi2016,gaborfilter,zhang2016,fphbn,msif} and localization~\cite{mandal2018,wang2018,ale2018}, which are totally different to the real pavement distress detection.
+In this paper, the pavement distress detection task we concentrate on is relevant but also quite different from these tasks.
 We intend to judge whether there are diseases or not based on the pavement image.
-The pavement diseases that we intend to detect are not only limited to cracks and potholes but also other general distresses, such as repair and crack pouring.
-We name this task automatic pavement disease detection which can be deemed as a generalization of pavement crack detection.
-This task is also an important pre-step of pavement crack segmentation and a core step of pavement crack localization.
-Although such a task can be considered as a typical pavement image binary classification problem, it is very challenging, since the pavement imaging suffers from uneven illumination, chromatic aberration, road markings in the background, and high diversity in the appearance of various diseases, such as cracks, potholes, erosive pits, and their mixtures, as shown in Figure~\ref{disimg}.
+The pavement distresses that we intend to detect are not only limited to cracks, raveling and potholes but also other general distresses, such as repair and crack pouring.
+We name this task automatic pavement distress detection which can be deemed as a generalization of these specific distress detection tasks.
+This task is also an important pre-step of pavement distress segmentation and a core step of pavement distress localization.
+Although such a task can be considered as a typical pavement image binary classification problem, it is very challenging, since the pavement imaging suffers from uneven illumination, chromatic aberration, road markings in the background, and high diversity in the appearance of various distresses, such as cracks, potholes, erosive pits, and their mixtures, as shown in Figure~\ref{disimg}.